rmcanany/SolidEdgeHousekeeper/README.md

 #### Run external program
 Runs an `\*.exe` or `\*.vbs` file.
 Select the program with the `Browse` button.
 It is located on the **Task Tab** below the task list.

-Several rules about the program implementation apply.
+If you are writing your own program, be aware several interoperability rules apply.
 See [**HousekeeperExternalPrograms**](https://github.com/rmcanany/HousekeeperExternalPrograms) for details and examples.

 #### Interactive edit
 Brings up files one at a time for manual processing.
-Some rules apply.
+A dialog box lets you tell Housekeeper when you are done.

+Some rules for interactive editing apply.
 It is important to leave Solid Edge in the state you found it when the file was opened.
 For example, if you open another file, such as a drawing, you need to close it.
 If you add or modify a feature, you need to click Finish.

 Also, do not Close the file or do a Save As on it.
 Housekeeper maintains a `reference` to the file.
 Those two commands cause the reference to be lost, resulting in an exception.